Let’s start by asking what is it in the world that you want most for your child?

-More often then not the verbatim answer is ?health and happiness?.
+More often than not the verbatim answer is ‘health and happiness’.
 Amen.
-Easy enough said, right??
+Easy enough said, right?
 But oh such a tricky and non-linear journey to get there, namely because it does not always feel intuitively right.

 - If we impart on our children that difficult feelings are bad then we cast a shadow over the emotions that are inevitably part of life.
 We judge them.
 So not only does your child experience the challenge of the situation and their emotional reaction but also feelings of shame and guilt that they should not be having that experience.

 - The ‘sweeper’ parent can also lead to and perpetuate the issue that so many teens, young and fully fledged adults face where we over estimate the difficulty of a situation and underestimate our own capacity to face it.
 This results in unnecessary and often pervasive stress and anxiety.